A 'coalition of the willing' mulls more aid for Ukraine and a possible European armed force

 Macron announced a new package of defense aid for Ukraine that he said was worth 2 billion euros ($2.15 billion) and will include light tanks, air defense and anti-tank missiles and other weaponry and support.

-Russian drone attacks overnight injured at least 18 people in the Kharkiv region and three people in Dnipro, officials said.
-Shelling in a frontline community in the Zaporizhzhia region knocked out electricity and phone coverage, regional head Ivan Fedorov said on Telegram.
+Russian drone attacks overnight wounded at least 18 people in the Kharkiv region and three people in Dnipro, officials said.
+Shelling in a front-line community in the Zaporizhzhia region knocked out electricity and phone coverage, regional head Ivan Fedorov said on Telegram.

-Zelenskyy said the attacks were further evidence that the U.S. and Europe should not ease sanctions on Moscow.
+Zelenskyy said that the attacks were further evidence that the U.S. and Europe shouldn't ease sanctions on Moscow.

 “Russia is killing every day and prolonging this war,” Zelenskyy said on social media.
 “The American proposal for an unconditional ceasefire has been on the table for half a month now.”